 Review progress and status across key thematic areas of the Expected Outcomes, in particular items due for decision or action at Plenary, and with respect to the CEOS Work Plan.

-Support to Other Key Stakeholder Initiatives and Outreach to Key Stakeholders.
+Support to other key Stakeholder initiatives and outreach to key Stakeholders.

 Discussion of any CEOS organizational issues that require coordination prior to CEOS Plenary.